We use cookies to make sure you get the best experience.

 1. Ensure only authorized persons get access to the patient's medical details.
 Therefore, use strong security measures like two-factor authentication, fingerprint lock, face lock, etc.

-2. Use secured communication channels.
+2. Use secure communication channels.
 Avoid sending details by fax.

 3. Sign a non-disclosure agreement with a third party if a health organization ever needs its help.